SenseTecnic/wotkit-docs/source/guides/organizations.rst

 Organization members may have different roles: OWNER, ADMIN, and MEMBER.

-* OWNER - an owner can manage members of an organization, view sensors and groups in the organization, send data to sensors, and receive commands from actuators (read and write priveledges).
+* OWNER - an owner can manage members of an organization, add groups and sensors to an organization, view private sensors and groups in the organization, send data to sensors, and receive commands from actuators (read and write priveledges).
 Only an owner can delete an organization.
 * ADMIN - a member administrator can do everything an owner can, other than delete the organization.
 * MEMBER - a member can view sensors and groups.
 They cannot modify organization membership or roles, or delete the organization.